GrubHub beats profit estimates as acquisitions provide boost

-(Reuters) - GrubHub Inc’s (GRUB.N) profit and revenue topped analysts’ estimates in the third quarter, as the online food delivery company benefited from buying rivals that gave it more customers and increased its restaurant base.
+Oct 25 (Reuters) - GrubHub Inc’s profit and revenue topped analysts’ estimates in the third quarter, as the online food delivery benefited from buying rivals that gave it more customers and increased its restaurant base.

-GrubHub said it expects revenue of $197 million to $205 million for the quarter ending December, higher than analysts’ estimate of $183.8 million.

-Shares of the company were up nearly 5 percent before the bell.

 GrubHub said on Wednesday it had 9.81 million active diners in the quarter ended Sept.
 30, up nearly 28 percent from a year earlier and topping analysts’ average estimate of 9.57 million diners, according to research firm FactSet.

-The company’s acquisition spree comes as GrubHub faces stiff competition from bigger entrants to online food delivery such as Amazon.com (AMZN.O), Uber [UBER.UL], and more recently, Facebook Inc (FB.O).
+The company’s acquisition spree comes as GrubHub faces stiff competition from bigger entrants to online food delivery such as Amazon.com, Uber, and more recently, Facebook Inc.

 GrubHub said third-quarter net income attributable to common stockholders slipped to $13 million or 15 cents per share, from $13.2 million or 15 cents per share, a year earlier.